Raúl Valdés: Toronto Blue Jays

 Valdés was traded to the Toronto Blue Jays on May 19, 2014, for a player to be named later or cash considerations, and he was assigned to the Triple-A Buffalo Bisons.
 He elected free agency after the season ended.

 Chunichi Dragons

-On the December 2, 2014, Valdes signed a $400,000, 1-year deal with the Chunichi Dragons of the NPB.
+On the December 2, 2014, Valdés signed a $400,000, one–year contract with the Chunichi Dragons of Nippon Professional Baseball.

-On 26 September 2017, it was announced that Valdes had been released by the Dragons.
+On September 26, 2017, it was announced that Valdés had been released by the Dragons.

 Saraperos de Saltillo

-On April 3, 2018, Valdes signed with the Saraperos de Saltillo of the Mexican Baseball League.
-He was released on July 3, 2018.
+On April 3, 2018, Valdés signed with the Saraperos de Saltillo of the Mexican League.
+In 9 starts for the team, he compiled a 7–1 record and 2.50 ERA with 53 strikeouts across 54 innings of work.
+Valdés was released by Saltillo on July 3.

 Toros de Tijuana

 On October 16, 2018, Valdes signed with the Toros de Tijuana of the Mexican League for the 2019 season.
 On April 30, 2019, during a game against the Saraperos de Saltillo, umpires detected a foreign substance on his left arm, which appeared to be pine tar.
 He was ejected from the game, and later suspended for 10 games and fined an undisclosed amount for the incident.
-He was released on November 28, 2019.
+Valdés was released on November 28.